 Often housed in big, plush hotels, you can combine a flutter at the tables with a meal, evening show or spa treatment.
 In fact all casinos in France are legally obliged to provide entertainment and restaurant facilities.

-Casinos of the Alps are few and not necessarily where you would expect to find them, but OnTheSnow has scoured the peaks to bring you the best ski resorts to combine skiing and gambling.
+Casinos in the Alps are few and not necessarily where you would expect to find them, but OnTheSnow has scoured the peaks to bring you the best ski resorts to combine skiing and gambling.

 France boasts plenty of casinos but geographically they are frozen in time to suit tourism in the early 1900s.
 If you like fading 19th-century thermal spas you will always find somewhere to blow away the family fortune.
 In the Alps however, the two main casinos are located in Chamonix and Megève.